strapi/documentation/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

 The Content Manager is a core plugin of Strapi.
 It is a feature that is always activated by default and cannot be deleted.
 It is accessible both when the application is in a development and production environment.

 The Content Manager is divided into 2 categories, both displayed in the main navigation: _Collection types_ and _Single types_.
-Each category contains the available collection and single content-types, which were created beforehand using the Content-Types Builder.
+Each category contains the available collection and single content-types, which were created beforehand using the Content-Type Builder.
 From these 2 categories, administrators can create, manage, and publish content.

 ::: tip
 Click the search icon <Fa-Search /> in the main navigation to use a text search and find one of your content types more quickly!